Research News - September / October 2021 #5

 Claire Balandier is a senior lecturer in ancient history at Avignon University, and a researcher at the HiSoMA laboratory (UMR 5189).

-She specialises in the geopolitical history of Greece and the eastern Mediterranean (Cyprus, Syria-Phoenicia) from the end of the classical period (4th century BC) to the High Roman Empire (2nd century AD) through the study of ancient cities and their defensive policies.
+She specialises in the geopolitical history of Greece and the eastern Mediterranean (Cyprus, Syria-Phoenicia) from the end of the Classical period (4th century BC) to the High Roman Empire (2nd century AD), through the study of ancient cities and their defensive policies.

 >> See his portrait